 SM Regulations

-Safety management systems (SM Regulations 30-40)
+Requirement for safety management systems for distribution pipelines (SM Regulations 30-40)

-SM Regulation 30 provides that every NO, gas measurement system owner and operator (GMSO), and owner of equipment forming part of a system for conveying more than 10 terajoules of gas a year must implement and maintain an audited SMS.
+SM Regulation 30 provides that every NO, GMSO, and owner of equipment forming part of a system for conveying more than 10 terajoules of gas a year, must implement and maintain an audited SMS.
 Regulations 30 to 40 set out requirements of an SMS and related matters.
-Note that an SMS is not required for a gas transmission system, but each TSO develops a Safety and Operating Plan, under AS/NZS 2885, which is broadly similar to an SMS (see Section 3.2).
+(As noted earlier, an SMS is not required for a gas transmission system, but the TSO develops a PMS, under AS/NZS 2885, which is broader in scope, as described in Section 3.2).

 Essentially an SMS deals with: